DardenDSC/club-resources/presentations/Q3-DA-Review/README.md

 The Excel file has one sheet for each of the 3 concepts mentioned above.
 There are 3 additional sheets that have the breakdown and analysis of a regression model built for the regression problem.
-Walk through each of the examples and make sure to emphasize that the **yellow highlighted cells** denote samples of answers or conclusions that would be important to include in an exam answer response.
+Walk through each of the examples and make sure to emphasize that the **yellow highlighted cells denote samples of answers or conclusions that would be important to include in an exam answer response**.

 ## The DA Exams